 Don't spend more than you can afford!

 One trap that many of us fall into is thinking about spending money and using credit as different, when both affect our monthly budget.
 We may buy something on credit that we would never consider paying cash for.
-We might even buy things using a debit card, essentially the same as using cash, that we would think twice before we handed over actual bills.

 Whenever you make a purchase using the card, deduct that amount from your checkbook register just as if you had used a check.
 When the credit card bill arrives, pay in full.
 Treat your credit card like real money!